sitongzhen/MPST/README.md

 # The second step
    Training model using MPST-based-TransReID

-   We re-train our model based on TransReID: https://github.com/damo-cv/TransReID(Refer to its running Settings).
+   We re-train our model based on TransReID: https://github.com/damo-cv/TransReID (Refer to its running Settings).

    Reload the generated trigger, and then run train.py to generate the trigger.